pranigopu/pranigopu.github.io/docs/philosophy/epistemology/knowledge-and-certainty.md

 _Defining the faculty of gaining knowledge_...

 The faculty of grasping the self-evident and selectively focusing on it is what we refer to as "reason".
 In the fundamentals of epistemology, reason has been defined as the faculty that identifies and integrates the material provided by direct experience.
 Note that this definition is essentially the same as the new one I have expressed here.
-Hence, to bring together what has been said: the basic means of knowledge is reason.
+Hence, to bring together what has been said: the only means of knowledge is reason.
+The use of any other faculty (e.g. imagination, intuition, etc.) can be a means of knowledge if and only if it is part of the application of reason (e.g. using intuition to reveal a potential solution to a problem before validating it, using emotion as the material for introspection, using instinct to navigate an environment as a part of learning more about it, etc.).

 _Grasping the means of knowledge leads us to a key fact about knowledge_...